 "People are not aware of the danger," - said the founder of the center Zeid Mhirsi.

 HPV is one of the most common diseases, sexually transmitted diseases.
-Most infections cause no symptoms and go away on their own, but the virus is the leading cause of death from cancer among women worldwide.
+Most infections cause no symptoms and go away on their own, but the virus is the leading cause of death from cancer among women in the world.

 Mhirsi said that the discussion of infections, sexually transmitted diseases such as HPV, can be "taboo" in conservative Muslim societies such as Iraq and Saudi Arabia.